Prospecting vs Lead Generation: What’s the Difference?

 Lead generation examples

 If you want to start a lead generation process, here are some ideas:

-Account-based marketing (ABM) – a lead gen method that is growing in popularity, ABM involves reaching out to different people within the same target account, but with personalised content that
+- Account-based marketing (ABM) – a lead gen method that is growing in popularity, ABM involves reaching out to different people within the same target account, but with personalised content that

 When prospecting and lead generation work together

 Prospecting is more of a sales team activity, while lead generation will usually come from marketing.
 However, it’s much more powerful when the two functions work together.